Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 This means:

-- Understanding where your employee sits on the award based on years post-graduation and current experience and pay them a base salary accordingly
+• Understanding where your employee sits on the award based on their qualification, years post-graduation and current experience and pay them a base salary accordingly

-- Reviewing annually (pro-rata for part-time staff) and moving people up a pay point where required
+• You review this annually (pro-rata timeframe for part-time staff) and move people up a pay point where required

-- Providing all entitlements: 4 weeks annual leave, 10 days personal/carer's leave, superannuation (currently 11.5%), and other protections
+• You must not only meet minimum pay rates but also offer all entitlements: 4 weeks annual leave, 10 days personal/carer's leave, superannuation (currently 11.5%), and other protections (These allowances are pro-rata for part time)

-Let's address the elephant in the room: contractor-only or commission-only setups don't really work in private practice anymore.
+Let's address the elephant in the room: contractor-only or commission-only setups don't really work in most private practice physio settings any more.
 Recent ATO crackdowns on sham contracting have sped this along significantly.

-If your physiotherapist works regular shifts, follows clinic procedures, uses clinic equipment, and sees patients booked by the clinic, they're almost certainly an employee- even if you call them a contractor.
+If your physiotherapist (or you) works regular shifts, follows clinic procedures, uses clinic equipment, and sees patients booked by the clinic, they're almost certainly an employee - even if you call them a contractor.

 Employment agreements are the way forward.
 They ensure everyone gets a fair deal and expectations are crystal clear from the start.

-From our experience, the most common pay structure in private practice at present combines a base salary with a performance-based bonus or incentive.
-Here's why this works for both parties:
+From our experience, a common pay structure in private practice at present combines a base salary with a performance-based bonus or incentive.

 For The Practitioner: